pbentkowski/WWW/1_BIO.md

 I grew up in [Warsaw](https://warsawtour.pl/en/sightseeing-routes/), Poland's capital city, and I am 'the 90's kid'.
 I graduated in Environmental Biology from the University of Warsaw.
 I also studied Computational Methods of Physics at the same university.
 I defended my Ph.D. at the School of Environmental Sciences, University of East Anglia in Norwich, UK.

 Since then, I have worked as a bio-modeller and a bioinformatician in research institutes in Warsaw, Poznań, Paris.
-Currently I am back in Warsaw after moving to commercial data science.
+Currently I am back in Warsaw.

 For more detailed info on projects I did, see the tab [**RESEARCH**](/3_RESEARCH).